xenyo/uni-project-template/README.md

 ### 2. settings.local.php

-In `web/sites`, copy `example.settings.local.php` to `settings.local.php` and
-make the following changes:
+In `web/sites`, copy `example.settings.local.php` to `default/settings.local.php` and make the following changes:

 ```php
 // 1.
 Edit this line to point to the development.services.yml created above